Programs : Brochure

-|Estimated Program Fee||$3,600|
+|Estimated Program Fee||$4,500|

-|General||Teaching English in Spain will give program participants the opportunity to practice language teaching techniques in an international context.|
+|General||This program will give participants the opportunity to practice language teaching techniques in an international context.|

 Students must have excellent English and a strong interest in language teaching.
 Though no experience is required, should the program be oversubscribed, those with teaching training and/or experience will have priority.

 Students should be able to comfortably walk 20-30 minutes in a city environment, or have access to a wheel chair that can accommodate some cobblestones and pavers.

 5 UW Quarter Credits